paulofor/marketing-hub/docs/data-model.md

 Defines a marketing experiment for a specific niche and hypothesis.
 Each experiment aggregates the creative variants, ad sets and landing pages that will be executed and measured during the test cycle.
+The optional `facebook_page_id` column links the experiment to a record in `fb_page`, allowing the worker to publish campaigns using the selected page metadata.

 ### creative